Riverhac/Pwn-Write-ups/protostar/README.md

 ###Heap0

 In the source code, we can see that the function pointer is pointing to address of no-winner.
 We have a strcpy() which can overwrite the address of function pointer with address of winner.
+This is a basic exploit where we have to find the address of winner, the offset, and make a proper payload to be passed as the argument.

 ###Heap1